dillonharless18/cdk-infrastructure-serverless-erp/README.md

 To add a new API endpoint, follow these steps:

-1. Create a new directory in the oneXerp-Lambdas repository.
+1. Create a new directory inside the `endpoints/` folder in the oneXerp-Lambdas repository.
 2. Inside the new directory, create a `metadata.json` file with the following properties:
    - `apiPath`: The API path for the function (e.g., `purchase-orders/{purchaseOrderId}/line-items/{lineItemId}/comments`)
    - `httpMethod`: The HTTP method for the function (e.g., `GET`)